 My 10 takeaways from Chelsea Flower Show 2017

-Last week I had the pleasure of attending Chelsea Flower Show for the first time.
-For my friends in the States, this is a sold-out annual show over in London's trendy Chelsea area, where some of the best brands with a link to gardening and the outdoors exhibit everything from flowers and plants, to furniture, lifestyle, home accessories and fashion (and much more!).
-It was fantastic to be a guest and brand ambassador for Whistlefish and to be shown around by Hayley Scott, their PR Manager (big thanks for this!).
+The Chelsea Flower Show is a world renown annual show run by the Royal Horticultural Society that covers everything about the garden and outdoors spaces and takes place in London's trendy Chelsea area.
+Here, some of the best brands with a link to gardening and the outdoors exhibit everything from flowers and plants, to furniture, lifestyle products, home accessories and fashion (and much more!).

-But that's not to say that you should only attend if you're a home owner.
-Far, far from it.
-There is something for everyone and it could be a great day out with the family as there are hundreds of stalls with food delicacies, bands playing music and a general uplifting vibe - it must be all the pretty flowers!
+There is something for everyone in this show and it is often treated as day out with the family as there are hundreds of stalls with food delicacies, bands playing music and a general uplifting vibe - it must be all the pretty flowers!

-During the show a number of landscape and garden designers create magnificent settings of around 30-60sqm each (some have more of course), these are the "Show Gardens".
+During the show a number of landscape and garden designers create magnificent settings of around 30-60sqm each (some have more) - the "Show Gardens".
 You can look at them but not walk through them unfortunately.
-Luckily I have captured them all for you so you can feast your eyes on some designer gardens!
+Luckily I have captured a few so you can feast your eyes on some designer gardens!
 So here are My 10 takeaways from Chelsea Flower Show, that can help YOU create magnificent outdoors spaces.

 1. Paths and Patios